Duverger's law

-In political science, Duverger's law (/ˈduːvərʒeɪ/ DOO-vər-zhay) holds that in political systems with single-member districts and the first-past-the-post voting system, as in, for example, the United States and United Kingdom, only two powerful political parties tend to control power.
-Citizens do not vote for small parties because they fear splitting votes away from the major party.
+In political science, Duverger's law (/ˈduːvərʒeɪ/ DOO-vər-zhay) holds that in political systems with single-member districts and the first-past-the-post voting system, as in, for example, the United States and United Kingdom, only two powerful political parties tend to control power every election cycle.
+Citizens do not vote for small parties because they fear splitting votes away from the major party and allowing their opponents to win an election.

+In this hypothetical example, Green and Yellow parties do not win elections but draw support from the bases of similar parties.
+After the spoiler effect prevents the more popular outcome, voters abandon the minority parties, creating a de-facto two-party system.

 By contrast, in countries with proportional representation or two-round elections, such as France, Sweden, New Zealand or Spain, there is no two-party duopoly on power.
 There are usually more than two significant political parties.
 Citizens are actively encouraged to create, join and vote for new political parties if they are unhappy with current parties.